 While it is possible to land an entry-level job in the marketing field without a graduate’s degree, most marketing professions require a bachelor’s degree as a standard minimum for eligibility.
 A degree not only better qualifies you for a marketing position but will also improve your overall career once you land your first marketing job.

-Recruiters mostly look for qualified marketing graduates that are well-informed and that have an understanding of how the business works.
+Recruiters mostly look for qualified marketing graduates who are well-informed and understand how the business works.
 However, a traditional degree may not be the only thing recruiters want in a candidate.
 Through online certifications, books, and articles, many people have managed to develop the required knowledge and skills to earn themselves an entry-level marketing job and work their way up from there.

 What are the benefits of attaining a degree in marketing?